photoprism/photoprism/podman-systemd/README.md

 #### local storage / volumes (optional)

-In case you decided to persist your data in non-standard directories, you would need to create a new `.env`file and adjust it accordingly:
+In case you decided to persist your data in non-standard directories or you are running photoprism as another user, you would need to create a new `.env`file and adjust it accordingly:

 ```shell
 cp podman-systemd/volumes-photoprism-user.template podman-systemd/volumes-photoprism-user.env